KylerCondran/4PlayerChess/README.md

 ```
 git clone https://github.com/KylerCondran/4PlayerChess.git
 ```
-2. Setup An IIS Web Server To Host The Files
+2. Setup A Web Server To Host The Files

 3. Copy The Files To The Web Server Root Directory